Look Down Low to Spot an Eastern Towhee

 Wingspan: 10-1/2 inches

 Distinctive Markings: Male has a black head, back and tail with white belly, orange-red sides and red or white eyes.
 The female’s coloring has a browner cast.

-Nest: Builds nest of plant materials, string and cardboard near or on the ground; lays two to six gray eggs speckled with brown.
+The female builds a nest of plant materials and cardboard near or on the ground.
+She lays two to six gray eggs speckled with brown.

 Bird songs provided by the Cornell Lab of Ornithology.